-But right now if you are beginning this may not be automatic yet, some of this may even be overwhelming and confusing.
+But right now if you are beginning, this may not be automatic yet and some of this may even be overwhelming and confusing.

-With “Tying off” being one of those phrases.
+“Tying off” may be one of those phrases.

-You will continue to hear it all the time between the Fly tying videos, books, magazines, our tying sessions and everywhere else so it might help to become acquainted with the meaning.
+You will continue to hear it all the time between videos, books, magazines, our tying sessions and everywhere else so it might help to become acquainted with the meaning.

 What “tying off” essentially means (in a matter of fact- run on sentence- kind of way of putting it) is this:

-Photo Example: You can’t put any dubbing on to the pattern that you are following, until you have removed the rest of this turkey biot below:
+Example: You can’t put any dubbing on to the pattern that you are following, until you have removed the rest of this turkey biot above

 Yet how would you do that?

 Now I’m Going to give you a step-by-step that will not apply to every single material (because as we will go over in a later post, it varies, for example: with a soft hackle you may put thread behind the Hackle and run it through to the front) but this will definitely apply to the great majority of them.

 So..here we are.